 The Baviaans Camino

-Ever thought of crossing the majestic Baviaanskloof Mountains at one of the highest points, which lies between Steytlerville in the Klein Karoo and Studtis in the Baviaanskloof?
-This is the start of a hiking trail established in 2016, the Baviaans Camino, which can be done on horseback too.
+Ever thought of crossing the majestic Baviaanskloof Mountains at one of the highest points, which lies between Steytlerville in the Baviaans Region and Studtis in the Baviaanskloof?
+This is the start of a hiking trail established in 2016, the Baviaans Camino.

-The trail starts with a climb of 1 208m over a very short 4km, with a long descent into the Baviaanskloof.
+The trail starts with a climb of 400m over a very short 4km, with a long descent into the Baviaanskloof.
 Doing this is a sure test for body and mind, and is just the beginning.
-Over the next three days you will have to conquer the Kouga Mountain Range, an area seldom visited, it has no cell phone reception, no contact with the outside world, and little proof of human life.
+Over the next three days you will have to conquer the Kouga Mountain Range, an area seldom visited, it has limited cell phone reception, no contact with the outside world, and little proof of human life.

-The Baviaans Camino can only be done during the colder winter months, when organisers Eric Stewart and Hercules van Huyssteen will guide groups of 12 on the route, of which 6 can be on horseback.
+The Baviaans Camino can only be done during the colder winter months, when Eric Stewart will guide groups of 12 on the route.

 Traversing the two mountain ranges brings you as close to nature as possible, as for days there are hardly any sign of human life.
 No alien vegetation, no litter, no electrical lines.
 The area is home to 7 of the 9 biomes, and spekboom, aloes, century old cycads, mountain fynbos and proteas can be seen.
 Birdlife is prolific particularly in the lower lying kloofs.

-The decent from the highest point is a 7km rocky road that leads down to the main road through the Baviaanskloof, and eventually to the overnight point at Joachimskraal.
+The descent from the highest point is a 7km rocky road that leads down to the main road through the Baviaanskloof, and eventually to the overnight point at Joachimskraal.

 The final day of the hike brings another ascent via the Moordenaarskloof Pass before you pass the Kouga River.
-Then a last few climbs over the Pospad and you will reach Nguniland Guest Farm, the last night’s destination.
+Then a last you will reach Nguniland Guest Farm, the last night’s destination.